semgrep/semgrep-docs/docs/deepsemgrep.md

 }
 ```

-#### Changing the example rule for DeepSemgrep
+#### Using fully-qualified name in DeepSemgrep

+To to make the rule more precise, DeepSemgrep allows you to use fully-qualified names.
 To detect instances where `BadRequest` is thrown, run DeepSemgrep.
 Considering that the original Semgrep rule is run interfile, to disambiguate `ExampleException` from other exceptions that can have the same name, amend the rule to search for `example.ExampleException`:

 Rule:
 ```yaml